MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/meetings.md

 - MA to create packet consumers.
 - MA to update GitLab with the most recent progress.
 - SSH to provide written feedback on the interim report.

+### Monday 23<sup>rd</sup> January 2023 (10am) - MA/SSH
+Discussion:
+- SSH discussed the feedback she provided on the interim report.
+  - MA asked about the Gantt chart milestones and SSH explained that they should be for the parent tasks rather than sub-tasks.
+  - SSH asked about the packet sizes used in the table.
+MA explained that there was no particular reason.
+SSH recommended packet sizes of 64, 128, and 256 bytes.
+These are standard packet sizes used in network traffic/processing measurements.
+It may prove more useful for comparison with other systems than the arbitrary packet sizes previously selected.
+- MA detailed the progress made in the previous week:
+  - MA copied the public SSH key from his MacBook to the Morello board to avoid having to enter his password each time.
+  - MA added SSH config to his MacBook to include a user and hostname.
+  - MA made the listener application send consumer information through sockets.
+  - MA made the packet processing application receive consumer information through sockets.
+  - MA made single process consumers mirror the method used in IPC.
+  - MA restructured the packet processing application to accept more than 10,000 packets as input.
+  - MA created a larger packet stream with 100k packets.
+  - MA researched ways to monitor CPU usage.
+The `top` and `vmstat` commands contain useful information, as well as the `htop` package.
+  - MA used the `time` terminal command to get an approximate speed difference for the application.
+With 100k packets, the single process mode took approximately 20s compared to 25s for the IPC mode of operation.
+  - MA used the `htop` package to get approximate CPU usage for the application across each of the 4 cores:
+    - The single process mode had approximately 40%, 10%, 0%, and 10% utilisation.
+    - The IPC mode had approximately 40%, 15%, 10%, and 15% utilisation.
+  - MA created a basic Python script to view CPU usage.
+  - MA made only the single process mode of operation adjust the CHERI capability bounds and permissions.
+- MA demonstrated the application to SSH in real time, including both modes of operation.
+- SSH suggested taking multiple readings of the performance metrics to get an average for the graphs.
+Also, standard deviation can be presented.
+- SSH explained that the throughput can be calculated from the total execution time of the application.
+Knowing the total number of packets, the number of bytes per packet, and that 8 bits are in one byte, the throughput can be calculated accordingly.
+- MA mentioned that DSbD provided a deadline for the outcomes of the project by February 1<sup>st</sup> and that he needed to create a double page spread.
+SSH suggested that they would probably stylise/format the information for the booklet and that some company information would be best provided by PT.
+- MA mentioned that a lot of progress had been made, but the code needed refactoring.
+SSH suggested using the code as is for initial findings, before repeating the tests after refactoring to measure improvements.
+SSH suggested indicating in the DSbD demo booklet content that the results presented are preliminary.

+To do:
+- MA to correct the packet sizes according to the feedback received.
+- MA to record the performance metrics for a range of packet streams, with different numbers of packets and different sized packets.
+- MA to graph the results of the performance metrics.
+- MA to focus on submitting the required information to DSbD for the February 1<sup>st</sup> deadline.
+- SSH to send MA a link to the PHD opportunities mentioned during the meeting.